SurriyaGokul/NetMCP/README.md

 - 🔧 **Render** abstract plans into concrete system commands
 - ⚡ **Apply** changes safely with automatic rollback on failure

-### Why MCP Network Optimizer?
+### Why NetMCP?

 Traditional network optimization requires deep Linux expertise and manual command execution.
-MCP Network Optimizer makes this accessible to AI agents by:
+NetMCP makes this accessible to AI agents by:

 - **Declarative Configuration**: Describe *what* you want, not *how* to do it
 - **Policy-Driven Safety**: All changes validated against configurable rules